Death of the theatre critic?

 Of course, the general crisis in British journalism has deepened in the past decade.
 With falling sales and collapsing advertising revenue, many newspapers and magazines are now vulnerable to closure, and the future of all specialist journalism is in doubt.
 It’s only a matter of time before critics go the way of foreign correspondents (one of the first victims of newspaper cutbacks).
 A decade and more of the proliferation of 24-hour media outlets, from television and radio to the internet and social media, has delivered the coup de grace to traditional print.
 Who wants to wait until breakfast to get the news?
 And why bother to buy a newspaper if you can read the same content online for free?
 So the falling revenues of these time-honoured employers of theatre critics is the one factor that means it is sure that the days of the traditional critic are numbered.
 In the USA, theatre critics have disappeared from many publications, especially in local media.
 As David Cote, theatre editor of Time Out New York, wrote in 2011: “Economic contractions since the 2008 financial crisis have only exacerbated conditions for the regional theatre critic.
 Downsizing, merging and digitizing content have all taken a toll on media owners, who are constantly looking for ways to cut corners.
 Reviewers who are left on staff must do everything in their sections: write preview pieces, review those same artists, blog, tweet and keep an eye on trends in their fields.
 Burnout is almost inevitable.”
 If, he notes, redundancy doesn’t get you first.
 And, in September 2013, this tendency finally arrived in the UK: the Independent on Sunday announced that it was sacking all of its arts critics, including the long-serving specialist theatre critic Kate Bassett.
 Instead, they now print preview pieces, as well as summaries of theatre criticism from other newspapers!

 Despite these trends, it is clear that theatre still thrives on its conversation with audiences, and that the new media has greatly expanded the range of this cultural conversation.
 Website reviewing has increased: look at the websites of What’s On Stage and British Theatre Guide, The Arts Desk and West End Whingers, TNT Magazine and Curtain Up, Spoonfed and Exeunt, Everything Theatre and The Upcoming.
 And there are many others.
 Bloggers, such as Mark Shenton, Michael Coveney, Matt Trueman, Natasha Tripney, Samantha Ellis, Megan Vaughan and Andrew Haydon, and George Hunka in New York as well as Alison Croggon in Australia, have become part of an international exchange of ideas.
 The feminist Jill Dolan reviews theatre and films on her site.
-Practitioners, such as Hannah de Silva, Chris Goode, Jake Orr and Dan Hutton, have used blogs to comment on contemporary theatre.
+Practitioners, such as Hannah de Silva, Chris Goode, David Eldridge, Jake Orr and Dan Hutton, have used blogs to comment on contemporary theatre.
 Some websites, such as the now defunct Encore Theatre Magazine, give refreshingly candid views about what’s wrong with, for example, current new writing.
 One blogger, Sophie Reynolds, specialises in reviews that are written in the form of poems.
 There are now dozens of new voices, and, increasingly, these voices are being listened to.
 When the Lyric Hammersmith staged playwright Simon Stephens’s new play, Three Kingdoms, in 2012 (in an international production by German director Sebastian Nübling) many conventional reviewers were unimpressed, but the buzz on twitter and in the blogosphere was sensational.
 The show split reviewers not only down generational lines, but also across the media divide.

 By 2013, one internet reviewer, Andrew Haydon, was arguing passionately that the best writing about theatre was now to be found on the internet and not in traditional publications.
 He pointed out that the national newspaper coverage of the Edinburgh Festival, the biggest arts event in the world, is shrinking: “The Guardian’s coverage is also noticeably scaled back from the point when I met their, what, six or seven strong team in 2008.
 As it stands, I think only the still-excellent (indeed, on particularly acute and sharp form this year) Lyn Gardner is the only ‘professional’ critic from a British (rather than Scottish) paper who is up for the duration.”
 He goes on to say: “I think most writers-on-theatre I know now regard their paid work as the worst, the most laborious, the most thankless, the least inspiring.”
 But he gives no evidence for this generalisation.
 He then praises the online work of a younger generation of critics: “Go and read the reviews of Dan Hutton, or Catherine Love or Stewart Pringle, all of whom review primarily online, and honestly tell me they’re not better than the 350-word, star-rating-ed, news-agenda-led reviews in the papers.
 And then maybe go and look at the work that can be found elsewhere on Exeunt by critics like Diana Damian and Daniel Yates.
 And then, for contrast, look at the teeming hordes of reviewers at A Younger Theatre, making up in enthusiasm for what they might sometimes lack for want of practice.
 And then, for brilliant fun, looks at blogs like Meg Vaughan’s and Eve Nicol’s…” His conclusion is simple: “There’s a lot of talk of the crisis in criticism, but if you look at the best of the blogs — which is pretty much all I ever read now — then it strikes me that criticism is in its healthiest state for years.”